hayleypyle/Paper-Trader/README.md

     - The user can customize the initial balance.

 How to Use:
--After download use terminal to cd to the website directory.
+    - Download zip file and use terminal to cd to the website directory.
--Use pip to install plotly and yahoo-finance.
+    - Use pip to install plotly and yahoo-finance.
--Use python manage.py runserver
+    - Use python manage.py runserver